top of page

 2. How Much Does a Co-Signer Help?

-3. Why Both Credit Scores Are Evaluated
+3. Why Both Credit Scores Still Matter

-4. Potential Risks for the Co-Signer
+4. Risks to the Co-Signer

 Things to Keep in Mind